CZ-NIC/yangson/docs/instance.rst

       The value returned by this method is either an :class:`ObjectMember` or :class:`ArrayEntry`.

-      This method raises :exc:`InstanceValueError` if receiver's value is not structured, and :exc:`NonexistentInstance` if the member or entry identified by *key* doesn't exist in the actual receiver's value.
+      This method raises :exc:`~.InstanceValueError` if receiver's value is not structured, and :exc:`~.NonexistentInstance` if the member or entry identified by *key* doesn't exist in the actual receiver's value.